Two Muslims shot up a Christmas Party for county employees in San Bernardino, California on Wednesday.

 Pakistan is of course very disorderly and corrupt.
 When you talk to a strategy guy about cleaning up Afghanistan, it isn't long before he shakes his head and says, "So long as we can't go after Pakistan, we really can't do much.
 Pakistan's the real source of the problems up there."

-OK, here's the stupidfact: Pakistan has nuclear weapons
+OK, here's the stupidfact: Pakistan has nuclear weapons.
+How did that happen?

 So why didn't we?
 Of course I'm going to say "stupidity," but I'll allow there was more than that going on.
 The first half of Pakistan's nuclear development happened in the Cold War with the U.S.S.R., when we had our minds focused on different threats.
 There was also a Great Game going on in South Asia: India, Pakistan, China, the U.S.S.R, then Russia, and us.